 - 1 1/4 cup quick oats

-- In a large bowl combine all the ingredients for the crisp.
+- For the crisp topping, place butter, flour, brown sugar, oats, and salt in a large bowl.
 Using a pastry cutter or your hands combine all the ingredients until the mixture is crumbly.

-- Sprinkle this on top of the apple layer.
+- Sprinkle the oat mixture on top of the apples.

 - Bake for 55-60 minutes until the crisp is lightly browned and the apples are bubbly.